-WFSCB reviews all applications to the Eligible Training Providers (ETPs) to ensure applicants are focused on the education and employment-based outcomes of their students, and to ensure the programs are in demand by local employers in need of skilled labor.
+WFSCB reviews all applications to the Eligible Training Provider List (ETPL) to ensure applicants are focused on the education and employment-based outcomes of their students, and to ensure the programs are in demand by local employers in need of skilled labor.
 WFSCB has adapted to the changes made by TWC in capturing all data from ETPs in a consistent manner.
-The accuracy of this data is more crucial than ever, in that it will be used by TWC to create a new and improved portal ETPs system by summer of 2021.
+Board team member(s) provides bi-weekly communication to training providers to encourage the addition of programs of study as well as maintenance of the ETPL.
+WFSCB will work toward training providers on the maintenance of list, connection to the Target Occupation List(TOL) so that our customers have "local" options for education opportunities.
+The accuracy of this data is more crucial than ever, in that it will be used by TWC to create a new and improved portal ETPs system by summer of 2023.
 Board Staff communicate with all active ETPs and provide courtesy communication when information is due to TWC such as Student Data Reports (SDRs).
 WFSCB considers completion and employment rates, wages, and cost per participate as key elements to our partnership with existing and new training providers.

 WFSCB will ensure continuous improvement of eligible providers by having ongoing processes for constantly evaluating and improving performance.
 These efforts begin with clearly defining what each contractor has to do; when it has to do it; and "how" well it must do in order to get paid.
 These expectations are then articulated into goals and needs that must be met, as set forth in a contract statement of work.
 Further, follow-up is conducted with the contractors so they can fully understand the linkage between service delivery, project goals, and overall program mission.
-WFSCB holds bi-weekly Operations with the contractor's management staff on key and strategic areas.
-These areas include, but are not limited to: delivery and design of services, program performance, funding opportunities, partnership initiatives, etc. The meetings with the contractors provide the opportunity to routinely address important program areas and issues for improving the quality of services.
+WFSCB holds monthly program specific meetings with the contractor's management staff on key and strategic areas.
+These areas include, but are not limited to delivery and design of services, program performance, funding opportunities, partnership initiatives, etc. The meetings with the contractors provide the opportunity to routinely address important program areas and issues for improving the quality of services.